The most pressing science issues facing the human condition today

 - Participation is heavily weighted in this course.
 Assessment of participation is based upon structured in-class activities (such as weekly "Do Now" exercises that will begin each class; occasional group debates and presentations; small group discussions), contribution to classroom discussion, as well as general preparedness and attentiveness.

 - You are expected to develop a term paper/project over the course of the semester.
-Intermediate deadlines for this assignment will help to assure that you are on-schedule toward its completion: A topic statement and annotated research bibliography will be due via the LMS roughly 1/2 and 2/3rds of the way through the semester, respectively, as marked on the course schedule; both of these assignments will receive feedback which will help guide you as you complete the term assignment.
+Intermediate deadlines for this assignment will help to assure that you are on-schedule toward its completion: A topic introduction and annotated research bibliography will be due via the LMS roughly 1/2 and 2/3rds of the way through the semester, respectively, as marked on the course schedule; both of these assignments will receive feedback which will help guide you as you complete the term assignment.
 The term paper/project must demonstrate appropriate use of information resources, and a facility with the technical and stylistic expectations of college-level writing for all written materials.
 The paper/project must demonstrate conceptual understanding beyond what was covered in the class lecture and the required reading, and must also demonstrate "higher-level thinking"-- e.g. synthesis, analysis and critique of appropriate information resources.
 Expectations and assessment guidelines will be posted on the course LMS site in advance of the due date.
 Portions of in-class time in Weeks 3 and 5 will be devoted to the development of the skills necessary to complete the assignment.
 Reading report assignments throughout the semester may also be utilized to highlight crucial skills necessary for the development of the term paper/project.

 - A comprehensive final exam will be given in class during the last week of the semester.